tbidne/time-conv/README.md

 ## Source Timezone

-**Arg:** `-s,--src-tz <local | literal | TZ_DATABASE>`
+**Arg:** `-s,--src-tz <literal | TZ_DATABASE>`

 **Description:** This option allows one to change how the time string is interpreted.
-By default, we interpret the time string in the system's local timezone.
+Can be 'literal' or a tz database label.
+If none is given then we interpret the time string in the system's local timezone.
 The literal option is used for reading the timezone in the string itself e.g. `07:00 EST`.
 If a timezone is included then a formatter using the `%Z` flag should be present.
 If `literal` is specified and no timezone is included then we assume UTC.

 **Examples:**

 ```
-# this is the default, equivalent to leaving off '-s local'
+# use the local system timezone
-$ time-conv -s local "08:30"
+$ time-conv "08:30"
 08:30

 # notice the literal is overridden unless '-s literal' is added